markgw/uh-nlp2021/docs/week3/index.md

 ````

 > * Has the unlabelled data improved the tagger?
-> * What could you do to (further) improve the tagger's performance on different domains?
+> * What else could you do to improve the tagger's performance on different domains?
 > * **Submit your answers**